Glycogen: Disorders of glycogen metabolism

 The most common disease in which glycogen metabolism becomes abnormal is diabetes, in which, because of abnormal amounts of insulin, liver glycogen can be abnormally accumulated or depleted.
 Restoration of normal glucose metabolism usually normalizes glycogen metabolism, as well.

 In hypoglycemia caused by excessive insulin, liver glycogen levels are high, but the high insulin levels prevent the glycogenolysis necessary to maintain normal blood sugar levels.
 Glucagon is a common treatment for this type of hypoglycemia.

-Various inborn errors of metabolism are caused by deficiencies of enzymes necessary for glycogen synthesis or breakdown.
+Various inborn errors of carbohydrate metabolism are caused by deficiencies of enzymes or transport proteins necessary for glycogen synthesis or breakdown.
 These are collectively referred to as glycogen storage diseases.

 Glycogen depletion and endurance exercise

 Long-distance athletes, such as marathon runners, cross-country skiers, and cyclists, often experience glycogen depletion, where almost all of the athlete's glycogen stores are depleted after long periods of exertion without sufficient carbohydrate consumption.
 This phenomenon is referred to as "hitting the wall" in running and "bonking" in cycling.

 Glycogen depletion can be forestalled in three possible ways: